Back to School Sale: $100 OFF Sitewide Shop now

 If the condition is detected early, hair treatments and other lifestyle modifications (which will be discussed shortly) might be sufficient to treat it.
 However, if you’re losing large chunks of hair regularly, you should seek the help of a medical practitioner.

-For medications, oral contraceptive pills may help reduce the frequency of hair loss associated with PCOS 11 .
-These pills work by regulating hormonal imbalance and reducing the levels of male hormones present in your body, thereby leading to a reduction of hair loss and a boost in hair growth.
+For medications, oral contraceptive pills may help reduce the frequency of hair loss associated with PCOS 11 .These pills work by regulating hormonal imbalance and reducing the levels of male hormones in your body, thereby reducing hair loss and boosting hair growth.

-However, ensure you get the cleared of your doctor before using these pills, as they can also precipitate some ugly side effects.
+However, ensure you get the clearance of your doctor before using these pills, as they can also precipitate some ugly side effects.
 Moreso, ensure you go for a routine check-up regularly to better understand how your body works.

 2. Consider Hair Treatments